AnthonyLzq/test-sms-providers/README.md

 To test Telnyx API locally you need to follow these steps:

 1. Register in their site
-2. Get your your API key and your API key
+2. Get your your API key
 3. Run the following in your terminal: `yarn test:telnyx`

 ## [sms77](https://www.sms77.io)